 In countries such as Indonesia, Cambodia, the Philippines, and Singapore where women were previously assumed to take the role of wife and mother, increased education and employment opportunities have become widely available for women.
 The decreasing focus on marriage and children is prevalent in the fertility rate throughout the region, in which the rate in Hong Kong, Japan, Macao, Singapore, and South Korea was less than 1.5 births per woman.
 Furthermore, the focus on education and career is conveyed through the female labor force participation rate.
 This appears to have demonstrated that women have a significant influence on the working world across many Asia-Pacific countries and regions.

-Women also gained the freedom to make their own health and sexual decisions.
+In some countries, women have also gained the freedom to make their own decisions relating to health and sexuality.
 The usage of contraception was widespread throughout the region.
 Nevertheless, there were still women whose needs for family planning were left unmet.